 Foundry supports young people aged 12-24 in British Columbia by making the health and social services they need easy to find and easy to get to with same-day appointments.

-There are eight Foundry centres in British Columbia, with 11 more on the way, each providing unique resources for young people and their family and caregivers to learn more about health and wellness and to access tools to manage and prevent challenges from getting in the way of their daily life.
+There are eleven Foundry centres in British Columbia, with eight more on the way, each providing unique resources for young people and their family and caregivers to learn more about health and wellness and to access tools to manage and prevent challenges from getting in the way of their daily life.
 Through a team of healthcare professionals, counselors, social workers and peer supporters, Foundry works with young people to match the support they receive to their need, whether it’s for their mental or physical health, a substance use concern, or help looking for a job.

 Foundry operates in British Columbia under the Integrated Youth Services (IYS) movement in Canada to build effective, youth-focused and integrated services for mental health, substance use and related issues.
 While each IYS organization is adapted to its specific regional needs, they all operate within the same core principals, including youth and family participation in the design and implementation of services, integration of services across service providers, continuity of services, stepped-care models that are evidence-based, online and technology based services and a strong research and evaluation guide.